RemoteMetering/geteventstore-promise/README.md

 * getToAllSubscriptionsInfo()
 * removeToAll(subscriptionName)

+`replayParkedMessages*` is gRPC only.
+It replays a subscription's parked messages, optionally stopping at a given position with `options.stopAt`.

+* replayParkedMessagesToStream(subscriptionName, streamName, options)
+* replayParkedMessagesToAll(subscriptionName, options)

 `restartSubsystem` is available on the gRPC and HTTP clients.
 It restarts the server's persistent subscription subsystem.

 * restartSubsystem()